Same-sex marriage in Germany: Religious performance

-The largest religious organisations in Germany are the Evangelical Church in Germany and the Roman Catholic Church.
-A 2016 survey from the German General Social Survey showed that 30.5% of German citizens were Catholic, 29.6% were members of the Evangelical Church and 32.4% had no religious affiliation.
+Same-sex marriage remains a controversial topic among Germany's largest religious organisations: the Protestant Church and the Roman Catholic Church.
+The Catholic Church does not permit same-sex marriages in its places of worship, while most member churches of the Protestant Church allow their clergy to officiate at same-sex marriages.
+Some smaller religious denominations also permit same-sex marriages.
+The synod of the Catholic Diocese of the Old Catholics in Germany voted in November 2021 to bless and perform same-sex marriages in its churches, removing all distinctions between same-sex and opposite-sex partners in canon law and liturgical matters.
+It had already allowed for the blessing of same-sex registered partnerships since 2003.
+In November 2022, the United Methodist Church in Germany voted to allow blessings of same-sex marriages.
+Some Jewish, and Buddhist groups also perform same-sex marriages.

+The New Apostolic Church has authorised blessings of same-sex registered partnerships since 2011.
+The couple may receive a "prayer of blessing", but this differs from the classical wedding blessing.
+Before this, a same-sex couple had received a blessing in Velbert in 2009.

+Protestant Church

-The Evangelical Church consists of twenty Lutheran, Reformed and United Protestant regional churches, encompassing the vast majority of Germany's Protestants.
-All twenty churches allow the blessing of same-sex relationships.
-Several also perform same-sex marriages in their places of worship: the Evangelical Church in the Rhineland (2016), the Protestant Church in Baden (2016), the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia (2016), the Evangelical Reformed Church in Germany (2017), the Evangelical Church of Bremen (2018), the Evangelical Church of Hesse Electorate-Waldeck (2018), the Evangelical Lutheran Church in Oldenburg (2018), the Protestant Church in Hesse and Nassau (2019), the Evangelical-Lutheran Church of Hanover (2019), the Evangelical Church of the Palatinate (2019), the Church of Lippe (2019), the Evangelical Lutheran Church in Northern Germany (2019), the Evangelical Church of Westphalia (2020) and the Evangelical Lutheran Church in Brunswick (2022).
+The Protestant Church consists of twenty Lutheran, Reformed and United Protestant regional churches, encompassing the vast majority of Germany's Protestants.
+All twenty churches allow their clergy to bless same-sex relationships.
+Several also perform same-sex marriages in their places of worship: the Evangelical Church in the Rhineland (2016), the Protestant Church in Baden (2016), the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia (2016), the Evangelical Reformed Church in Germany (2017), the Evangelical Church of Bremen (2018), the Evangelical Church of Hesse Electorate-Waldeck (2018), the Evangelical Lutheran Church in Oldenburg (2018), the Protestant Church in Hesse and Nassau (2019), the Evangelical-Lutheran Church of Hanover (2019), the Evangelical Church of the Palatinate (2019), the Church of Lippe (2019), the Evangelical Lutheran Church in Northern Germany (2019), the Evangelical Church of Westphalia (2020), the Evangelical Lutheran Church in Brunswick (2022), and the Evangelical Lutheran Church in Bavaria (2025).
+The Evangelical Church in Central Germany allows same-sex marriages to be performed in its churches but only if the local municipality agrees.

+On 14 August 2016, despite the lack of legal recognition for same-sex marriages, two men were married at St. Mary's Church in Berlin by two Protestant pastors, the first same-sex marriage performed in a German church.
 Marriages of same-sex couples are entered into the official church register.
 Pastors are under no obligation to perform same-sex marriages if this would violate their personal beliefs.
-The Evangelical Church in Central Germany allows same-sex marriages to be performed in its churches but only if the local municipality agrees.